jhill2004/5V-LDO-Regulator/README.md

 # 5V-Regulator
-5V LDO Voltage Regulator PCB with LM7805
+5V Voltage Regulator PCB with LM7805
 By Jaidon Hill

 Created using Altium Designer.